yiisoft/validator/docs/guide/built-in-rules-required.md

 ];
 ```

-With these settings, `HasLength` will still run in the case of an empty value.
+With these settings, `Length` will still run in the case of an empty value.
 To prevent this, set up a conditional
 validation:

 ```php